 A Unique Church

 One of the interesting things about the Bible is that is depicts Jesus as being more appealing to non-religious people than religious people.
-When Discovery Fellowship began in 2004, our desire was to develop a culture which reflected the life of Jesus—a culture of creating space for non-religious people, while honoring still God.
+When Discovery Fellowship began in 2004, our desire was to develop a culture which reflected the life of Jesus—a culture of creating space for non-religious people, while still honoring God.
 That culture is summarized in three words: Belong, Become, Believe.

 We see our role as serving as a bridge, welcoming people to church-rather than a wall, keeping people out.
 We value all people from all walks of life because that is the way Jesus lived.
 While we’re not perfect, we do our best to help everyone feel like they are valued and belong.
+As such, our music is acoustic-rock based and our teaching is applicable to daily life.

 As people begin to follow the life and teaching of Jesus, we want to walk alongside–rather than in front of them.
 We don’t try and set ourselves up as master teachers, but as fellow sojourners in following Jesus.
 We don’t see people as commodities.
 You matter to us because you matter to Jesus.
+As such, we provide welcoming Bible-based environments for all age groups on Sundays and throughout the week, in the form of small groups.

 With this approach, we have discovered that DF is uniquely positioned to help people understand, grow, and ultimately place faith in Jesus for salvation.
 Over 70 percent of our current attenders weren’t attending church prior to coming here.
 They found DF to be a unique approach to church.
 Our prayer is that you will too.